LOST PERSPECTIVE II

 "Come right in, Harry," called Professor Dumbledore.
 "Make yourself comfortable.
 Do sit down if you can find a space."

 The old wizard was teaching a recently fledged Fawkes how to cling onto his perch with one foot while holding a purple grape in the talons of the other.

 "He retains so much complicated information from one incarnation to the next, but sometimes the straightforward things, such as how to eat a grape while maintaining his balance, simply elude him.
 Fascinating evolutionary anomaly."
 The Professor turned to Harry with a convivial smile.
-"Some light refreshment, my boy?
+"Some light refreshment?
 A Hairy Humbug perhaps?"

 Harry declined as politely as he could.
-He wanted to get this interview over quickly and be on his own.
+He wanted to get this interview over quickly.
 During the last three days since he had been discharged from the hospital wing, Harry had adopted an isolationist policy.
+He just wanted to be on his own.
 At his request, Dumbledore had temporarily excused him from lessons and authorised his use of the Room of Requirement as a bedroom.
 Dobby brought him his meals there and he ate in self-imposed solitude.

 He had spent the days either pacing aimlessly in the grounds, oblivious to the weather, hardly aware of the direction in which he was walking; or else up in the deserted Astronomy Tower, sitting hunched on the ledge staring out into an eternity of self-loathing; or else in the Owlery with Hedwig, where she nibbled his ear and tolerated the occasional tears that dripped onto her snowy feathers.

 He was avoiding his friends.
 How could he face Draco's sneering contempt, or Ron with his baffled matey-ness, or, worst of all, Hermione's reproachful sympathy?
 The one person he might have talked to - Sirius - was dead.